 Quick facts about the kit

 - Excellent performance.
 You get a wide range of sound collection covering any varying music styles inspired by real acoustic, expertly engineered, and percussion sounds.
-It can be used for different needs, including live stage performance.
+It can be used for different needs, including live stage performances.

 - Hi-tech DTX functions.
 One of the things I really enjoyed on this kit is its powerful capabilities.
 Particularly, I found the Stack Function, which layers many voices on a single pad quite applicable.
-Also, there is the Alternate Function, that changes voice with each pad strike,
+Also, there is the Alternate Function, that changes the voice with each pad strike,

 What is in the box?